Last Updated on

 Some of the possible consequences of delayed ovulation include:

-- You will experience a heightened sex drive and increase in breast sensitivity.
+- A heightened sex drive and increase in breast sensitivity.

-- You’ll release eggs which haven’t matured and don’t get implanted into the uterus.
+- Immature eggs may get released, which may not get implanted into the uterus.

-- Late maturity of eggs causes hormonal levels to go out of balance or sync.
+- Late maturity of eggs can cause the hormonal levels to go out of balance.

-- You’ll need to wait longer for the sperm to fertilize the egg since ovulation could happen around day 20 or beyond.
+- You may have to wait longer for the sperm to fertilize the egg since ovulation could happen around day 20 or beyond.

-When to Consult a Doctor for Medical Treatment?
+When to Consult a Fertility Expert for Medical Treatment